Viktor Prokopenya

-Viktor Prokopenya (born July 21, 1983) is a British technology entrepreneur and investor.
-He started in 2001 as a technology entrepreneur, and since 2011 has been investing in fintech companies, including Capital.com.
-He has been a visiting professor at the University of Leeds since 2023.
+Viktor Prokopenya (Віктар Міхайлавіч Пракапеня; born 21 July 1983 in Minsk, Byelorussian SSR) is a Belarusian and British technology entrepreneur and investor.
+He began his career as a technology entrepreneur in 2001, and since 2011 has been investing in fintech companies, including Capital.com.
+He has been a visiting professor at the University of Leeds since 2023 and a trustee of the Natural History Museum in London since 2026.

 Education

-Viktor Prokopenya was born in Minsk to scientist parents: his mother was a mathematician, and his father held a doctorate in physical and mathematical sciences, working at the Belarusian State University and later at the Belarusian National Technical University.
-He attended schools No. 2 and No. 130, where he graduated with distinction.
-He earned a bachelor's in IT from the European Humanities University (2004), a degree in software development from the Belarusian State University of Informatics and Radioelectronics (2006), a bachelor's in law from the Belarusian State University (2010), and an MBA from Minsk IPM Business School (2010).
-He continued his education in the US at Full Sail University (gaining a master of internet marketing; 2012), Stanford Graduate School of Business (executive education course in strategic marketing; 2016), and Northeastern University in Boston (master of finance; 2016).
-In 2017, he completed his doctorate in business administration at SBS Swiss Business School.
+Viktor Prokopenya was born on 21 July 1983 in Minsk to a family of scientists: his mother was a mathematician, and his father held a doctorate in physical and mathematical sciences, working at the Belarusian State University and later at the Belarusian National Technical University.
+He attended School No. 2 and School No. 130, graduating from the latter with distinction.
+He earned a Bachelor's degree in Information Technology from the European Humanities University (2004), a qualification in software development from the Belarusian State University of Informatics and Radioelectronics (2006), a Bachelor's degree in Law from the Belarusian State University (2010), and an MBA from the Minsk IPM Business School (2010).
+He continued his education in the United States, obtaining a Master's degree in Internet Marketing from Full Sail University (2012), completing an executive education course in strategic marketing at the Stanford Graduate School of Business (2016), and earning a Master of Finance from Northeastern University in Boston (2016).
+In 2017, he completed his Doctorate in Business Administration at SBS Swiss Business School.